paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-020-humanitarian-and-other-assistance.md

 <a id="section-408"></a>
 ## § 408.
 Assistance in support of Department of Defense accounting for missing United States Government personnel
-**(a) In General.—** The Secretary of Defense may provide assistance to any foreign nation to assist the Department of Defense with recovery of and accounting for missing United States Government personnel.
+**(a) In General.—** The Secretary of Defense may provide assistance to and procure goods and services from any foreign nation to assist the Department of Defense with recovery of and accounting for missing United States Government personnel.

 **(b) Types of Assistance.—** The assistance provided under subsection (a) may include the following: